rubengglez/pager-service/README.md

-# Aircall Technical Test - Aircall Pager
+# Technical Test - Pager

 The goal of this test is to evaluate:
 - your modeling and testing skills of a small business case